-This topic contains 10 replies, has 11 voices, and was last updated by Anonymous 8 years ago.
+- This topic has 10 replies, 11 voices, and was last updated 8 years, 5 months ago by Anonymous.

 …bad debt?
 I screwed up years ago and I’ve already paid off those bad credit card debts.
 The only debts I owe now are a student loan (always paid on time), a new credit card (paid on time and only used for emergencies), and a car payment (paid on time).

 How do I get my credit score to go up?

 - May 6, 2011 at 5:50 am #259855AnonymousInactive